jshuadvd/hacks-n-notes/performance/perfmatters.md

 ### Critical Render

 * load critical css inlined and minimized in the <head> (determine it programatically [criticalCSS](https://github.com/addyosmani/critical)) aim for < 14kb so it transfers on the first trip in the HTTP request.
-* load the rest of the css dynamically with JS [loadCSS](https://github.com/filamentgroup/loadCSS)
+* load the rest of the css dynamically with JS [loadCSS](https://github.com/filamentgroup/loadCSS).
+Set a cookie to flag that the css is already loaded.